Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Results and Discussion

 After extracting the CEU, CHB, and YRI individuals, we processed the data through PLINK \citep{purcell2007plink} with filters {\tt --filter-founders --geno 0} to remove SNPs with any missing data and exclude offspring of trios, and further exclude non-autosomal markers.
 The final dataset of $M=297$ individuals and $N=736750$ markers was used for the analysis of the eigenvalues.

-As expected from mathematical theory and from the choice of very distinct subpopulations, the eigenvalues of matric $\mX$ split into the bulk in Figure~\ref{Fig3pop} that lies below the cutoff of 0.5, and three large eigenvalues $\La_1=102.0$, $\La_2=14.55$, and $\La_3 = 7.37$ that exceed the cutoff of $0.5$ and give an estimate of $\hat{K}=3$, which matches our prediction for these three populations.
-The histogram seems to show some possible eigenvalues separated from the bulk, but they may as well correspond to various minor deviations from the model that are present in real data - we discuss this issue below.
+As expected from mathematical theory and from the choice of very distinct subpopulations, the eigenvalues of matrix $\mX$ split into two sets: the non-significant, or small, eigenvalues in Figure~\ref{Fig3pop} that lie below the cutoff of 0.5, and three large eigenvalues $\La_1=102.0$, $\La_2=14.55$, and $\La_3 = 7.37$ that exceed the cutoff of $0.5$ and give an estimate of $\hat{K}=3$, which matches our prediction for these three populations.
+The histogram seems to show some possible eigenvalues separated from the bulk, but these may correspond to various minor deviations from the model that are present in real data - we discuss this issue below.